tuotuoZ/DivIII/docs/week3.md

 I started to test my CNN skills on a image dataset called Intel Image Classification.
 My first attempt got 83% accuracy overall.
 ![first attempt](images/week3/first.png)

+However, the accuracy stopped incresing for my current layer setup.
+After trying a few more times, I started to look at the kernel from Kaggle.